Coursework Requirements for Communication Science

 Those entering with an equivalent MA from another institution must also complete a 9-credit PhD minor and enroll in 1 credit of RPC Colloquium (CA 905) every semester.

-- Option A: 9 credits in a single department other than Communication Arts
+- Option A (external doctoral minor): 9 credits in a single department other than Communication Arts

 To pursue a minor in a single department other than Communication Arts, students should seek the approval of their advisor and consult with the outside department to learn about its requirements to receive a PhD minor.